ayte-io/steward/docs/configuration.md

           gamma: delta
   locations:
     - .config/steward/templates
-  variants:
+  files:
     # license variants are picked up from project configuration
     .gitignore:
+      variants:
         # for .gitignore that means 'take all those templates and merge them'
         - IDEA
         - Visual Studio
         # this template is not bundled, so it will be searched in locations
         # specified above
         - local-overrides
+    CONTRIBUTORS:
+      conflict-resolution: concatenate
+      included-by-default: true
+      variants:
+        - etki
+        - ayte-bot
   # skeleton has set of default files, so you can exclude ones you don't need
   exclude:
     - '*.md'